scarborough-courtney/ohimanual/R_tutes/R_tutes_dplyr.md

     * There are many useful special functions within `select()` and `rename()` to help you select by `starts_with()`, `contains()`, etc.

 ###Example
 The dataset below includes the annual harvest, in tonnes, of a number of commodities exported by two countries.
-I am not interested in the type of trade (it is all Export), so I will drop that variable.
-I would also like to convert the names of all the variables to lower-case, to match our style guide.
+Type of trade provides no information (it is all Export), so that variable can be dropped.
+The names of all the variables should be converted to lower-case, to match the OHI style guide.
 ```
 harvest <- harvest %>% select(-Trade)
   ###drops 'Trade' column